 Acquiring All The Necessary Fire Equipment

 Every childcare centre is required to have a complete set of fire equipment present around the premises.
 Install fire extinguishers, fire sprinkler systems, fire blankets, fire detectors, alarms, fire exit signs, and lighting.
-All the appropriate fire systems and equipment can be obtained through the help of a professional technician.
+All the appropriate fire systems and emergency equipment can be obtained through the help of a professional technician.
 The duties of the building safety officer correspondingly include contacting the professional contractor to make risk assessments and ensure all the recommended installations are acquired and kept up to date.

 Testing And Maintaining

 In accordance with Australian Standards AS 1851, all fire protection equipment should be maintained and kept in good working condition.
 Extinguishers are primarily tested annually for any signs of defects.
 Similar tests are performed on smoke detectors and alarms.
 A professional fire safety officer is responsible for conducting assessments on extinguishers and other fire-related equipment.
 To ensure yellow tags on these equipment show updated testing, always maintain a regular checkup.
 Exit signage and lighting are also among the implemented installations that need appropriate maintenance.

 Practicing safety entails the knowledge of handling fire safety equipment such as fire extinguishers.
 The unfamiliarity of fire extinguishers posts high risk to the establishment.
 As part of the training, the staff must learn the basic ways of using fire extinguishers.
 It is rather learned through the acronym PASS:

 P Pull the pin to unlock the handles

 A Aim at the base of the fire

 S Sweep fire off by turning the nozzle from side to side at the base of the fire